 There are approximately 280 bird species in Madagascar.
 Although this isn't a particularly high figure for the fourth-largest island in the world, a high level of endemism confirms its status as a prime birding destination.
 Over 100 species are Madagascar exclusives.
 There are three main regions for those in search of endemic birds - the eastern rainforest, the southern spiny bush and the deciduous forests in the west.
 If you have limited time, try Ranomafana National Park, home of rarities like the short-legged ground roller and the yellow-bellied sunbird-asity.
 The best time for birding is in late spring or early summer (August to December), when birds are at their most active and are dressed in their finest breeding plumage.Continue to 10 of 11 below.

 Discover Pristine Beaches

-Those heading to Madagascar between July and September should make their way to the northeast island of Île Sainte-Marie to witness the annual humpback whale migration.
-Also known as Nosy Boraha, this idyllic island plays host to hundreds of leviathans, all of whom have traveled thousands of miles from the nutrient-rich waters of the Southern Ocean.
-Their sojourn to the warm waters of the Indian Ocean is something of a summer vacation - a time to come together, mate and give birth before returning to Antarctica.
-Humpback whales are the most acrobatic of all whale species, and if you join an Île Sainte-Marie whale-watching tour you’re likely to see them breaching, spy-hopping and slapping their giant pectorals on the sea’s surface.
+Those heading to Madagascar between July and September should make their way to the northeastern island of Île Sainte-Marie to witness the annual humpback whale migration.
+Also known as Nosy Boraha, this idyllic island plays host to hundreds of humpbacks, all of whom have traveled thousands of miles from the nutrient-rich waters of the Southern Ocean.
+Their sojourn to the warm waters of the Indian Ocean is something of a winter vacation - a time to come together, mate and give birth before returning to Antarctica.
+Humpback whales are the most acrobatic of all whale species and if you join an Île Sainte-Marie whale-watching tour you’re likely to see them breaching, spy-hopping and slapping their giant pectorals.